 5. Newlec NL880T Extractor

-For those requiring an affordable extractor fan that’s actually worth buying, the Newlec NL880T is the best option.
-Although it has a low price tag, the brand claim that it’s a professional quality fan that will be long lasting and an easy direct replacement if you are replacing a faulty unit.
+For those requiring an affordable bathroom extractor fan that’s actually worth buying, the Newlec NL880T is the best option to consider.
+Although it has a low price tag, the brand claim that it’s a professional quality fan that’ll be long lasting and a direct replacement if you are changing a faulty unit.

 Other features of the Newlec NL880T include: